JayWood/the-seo-framework/readme.txt

 	* The Home Page settings are now divided with navigation tabs.
 	* No more accidents: The setting checkbox labels now don't overflow anymore to the width of its container.
 This means you have to click on the text for the checkbox to change, rather than also possibly on the whitespace next to it.
 In the future all checkboxes and radio buttons will obtain this property.
 	* Reduced the chance of WPMUdev Domain Mapping's Async CDSSO Script being incorrect due to unorthodox rewrite flushing.
+	* Sitemap flush on post deletion now only runs when post is certainly deleted.
+	* Screen-readers can now correctly read the SEO Bar status aloud on Edge with NVDA.
 * **Fixed:**
 	* Added cache key language detection, to build correct descriptions for the right language.
 This works on WPML, qTranslate X and many other translation plugins.
 	* Added back Genesis schema.org `<head>` markup indicator on the home page.